mmontossi/sql_views/README.md

 I did this gem to:

-- Avoid the need migrations and versioning.
+- Avoid the need of migrations and versioning.
-- Sync if sql file changes with a rake task.
+- Update the views if the sql file changes with a task.

 ## Install